Denhonator/RS3UIMod/README.md

 ### Install
 You need to first install MelonLoader for Romancing SaGa 3 https://github.com/LavaGang/MelonLoader
 Then get the RS3UIMod.zip from the releases page on the right, and extract the ReplaceTexture, rs3font, TextReplacement and Mods into the game folder (or compile the mod yourself with VS 2017)
+If you want Playstation button icons, also download DS_Buttons.zip and extract to the game folder

 ### How it looks
 <img width="1920" height="1080" alt="rs3mod" src="https://github.com/user-attachments/assets/320d94d4-6b0c-4758-96ef-e4a2e253b64d" />